 The kids wanting the exact opposite things and waiting for each other was exasperating.
 The hardest and best part of traveling is being together, a lot.

 My husband would leave the room in the morning to read, explore, and drink coffee.
-I expressed my frustration that I was the one stuck in the morning waiting for the last of the kids to get ready.
+I expressed my frustration that I was the one stuck in the morning, waiting for the last kid to get ready.
 So today, we switched.
 It was glorious.
 One hour alone felt like 10.
-Five stars, highly recommend.

-One thing my husband and I wanted to do was go biking on the “Prom” short for promenade.
-The Seaside Promenade is a 1.5-mile paved walkway along the Pacific, built in 1920.
-We took up the challenge of the sub-par hotel bikes and found lots of entry points to the beach.
-After walking through the dry sand, we made it to that perfect spot where the sand was firm enough for riding.
-The beach was vast, and we had fun in the freedom and fresh air.
-Of course, one kid wanted to ride over every crunchy object while the other wanted to go as fast as possible, so we split into two groups.
+We used hotel bikes and went biking on the “Prom,” short for promenade.
+The Seaside Promenade is a 1.5-mile paved walkway along the Pacific Ocean, built in 1920.
+After walking our bikes through the dry sand, we reached that perfect spot where it was firm enough for riding.
+The beach was vast, and we felt a sense of freedom in the fresh air.
+Of course, one kid wanted to ride slowly over every crunchy object while the other wanted to go as fast as possible, so we split into two groups.
 My group stopped at the Lewis and Clark monument in Seaside.
 The bronze statue commemorates Lewis and Clark’s 4,000-mile journey at the Turnaround on Broadway Street.

-After a snack at Bagel by The Sea (which I later realized I left my credit card), we drove down to Cannon Beach and saw the iconic Haystack Rock.
+After a snack at Bagel by The Sea (where I accidentally left my credit card), we drove down to Cannon Beach and saw the iconic Haystack Rock.
 We sprinted on this very deep beach and had family races (I lost), before seeing a massive sandcastle, and live starfish.
-On our drive back to Seaside, I let the kids know that tomorrow was our last day and we were driving to Mount St. Helens.
+On our drive back to Seaside, I let the kids know that tomorrow would be our last day and that we were driving to Mount St. Helens.
 My daughter said, “What?!
 I was just warming up to this vacation thing!”

-Phillips Candies was our first afternoon stop and we were all in sugar heaven.
+Phillips Candies was our afternoon stop, and we were all in sugar heaven.
 We walked away with fresh popcorn, homemade gelato, and bags of candy.
-I went back to this store three times within the next few hours to buy more and watch their saltwater taffy making.
+I went back to this store three times over the next few hours to buy more and watch them make saltwater taffy.
 This was one of my personal favorite things.
 I’m in denial of my sugar problems.

 Right next to the candy shop was Funland Seaside Arcade.
 We all enjoyed some old and new games.

-Next, we faced off in old electric bumper cars which were more violent than we expected.
-I tried to take a picture while in the bumper car and got slammed and yelled at by a 50-year-old guy who yelled, “DRIVE!”
-Seeing him slam into my 10-year-old so that his little head whiplashed, was alarming.
+Next, we faced off in old electric bumper cars, which were more violent than expected.
+I tried to take a picture while in the bumper car and got slammed by a 50-year-old guy who yelled, “DRIVE!”
+Seeing him slam into my 10-year-old so that his little head whiplashed was alarming.
 I didn’t feel too bad when I “accidentally” t-boned him.
-It’s worth going but know what you’re getting into and have both hands on the wheel!
+It’s worth going, but know what you’re getting into and have both hands on the wheel!

 Day 7: Astoria, Mt.
 St. Helens.
-Stay in Portland at an airport hotel.
+Stay at an airport hotel in Portland.

-None of us wanted to leave Seaside, but our plan was to drive three hours up, through Astoria and then to Mt St Helen’s.
-Then two hours back south to Portland.
+None of us wanted to leave Seaside, but our plan was to drive three hours up through Astoria, to Mt.
+St. Helens, then two hours back south to Portland.
 Ugh.
 Who planned this trip?

-We drug our butts out of bed and stuck with the plan, even though I considered skipping Mount St Helens.
-The kids’ favorite day was, of course the arcade and candy-filled day at Seaside.
+We dragged our tired bodies out of bed and stuck with the plan, even though I considered skipping Mount St Helens.
+The kids’ favorite day was, of course, the arcade and candy-filled day at Seaside.
 But how could we not explore as much as possible when in a new, far-away state?

-Our first stop was The Peter Iredale Shipwreck from 1906.
-It was surprisingly cool even though only the steel frame remained.
-A woman walking her dog who grew up in Astoria told us there used to be double the amount of ship wreckage left.
+Our first stop was the Peter Iredale Shipwreck from 1906.
+It was surprisingly cool, even though only the steel frame remained.
+A woman walking her dog, who grew up in Astoria, told us that there used to be double the amount of ship wreckage left.
 She used to climb up a part that’s no longer there.
 It’s amazing how something as strong as steel goes back to nature.
 I wondered how long a plastic soda bottle would’ve held up in the same situation.

-- Only 12 days (of their 5 months stay) were without rain while in Astoria.
+- Only 12 days (out of their 5-month stay) were without rain in Astoria.

 - They boiled 1,400 gallons of seawater to make 448 cups of salt (to preserve rations for their return trip).

 This was a worthwhile stop for some interactive history.
-We got coffee and smoothies at a coffee hut called Hill Climb Coffee, which are common in the PNW.
+We got coffee and smoothies at a coffee hut which are common in the PNW.
 The lady there was mean, but the drinks were good!

-We drove over the Lewis & Clark Bridge which takes you from Oregon to Washington over the Columbia River.
-The town of Longview, WA is on the other side of this bridge and the mountainous piles of logs were astonishing.
+We drove over the Lewis & Clark Bridge, which crosses from Oregon to Washington over the Columbia River.
+The town of Longview, WA, is on the other side of this bridge, featuring mountainous piles of logs.
 The town was founded by R.A.
 Long, of the Long-Bell Lumber Company, to be one of the world’s great lumber centers.
-There were, what seemed like broken telephone poles, sticking up out of the river that looked like a boat wreck waiting to happen.
-They were placed there to sort the logs hundreds of years ago as they floated down the river.
-Not a good kayaking situation.
-We had one more hour to drive to our first hike in the Gifford Pinchot National Forest.
+There were what seemed like broken telephone poles sticking up out of the river, looking like a boat wreck waiting to happen.
+They were placed there hundreds of years ago to sort the logs as they floated down the river.
+Not a good canoeing situation.
+One more hour to drive to our first hike in the Gifford Pinchot National Forest.

-We stopped in Kalama, WA for an emergency bathroom break for our son (which turned out that several other little boys needed at the same time).
+We stopped in Kalama, WA, for an emergency bathroom break for our son (it turned out that several other little boys needed to use the bathroom at the same time).
 The temperature had changed dramatically, from 70 to 100 degrees, as we drove inland from the ocean.

-On the way up to Mount St. Helen’s, our daughter started to get carsick, so she sat in the front.
+On the way up to Mount St. Helens, our daughter started to get carsick, so she sat in the front seat.
 Then our son did, so they switched.
 How do you measure who’s more carsick?
 By the time we got to our destination, The Trail of Two Forests in the Gifford Pinchot National Forest, they were both asleep.

-The trail of two Forests hike featured tree-shaped holes in the ground where lava flowed around them, then the trees died away, like a nature made manhole.
+The trail of two Forests hike featured huge tree-shaped holes in the ground where lava flowed around them.
+When the trees rotted away, nature-made manholes were left.
 Similarly, there were a cave “tubes” formed by lava flowing around large fallen trees that we could climb through, like crawling through a sewer (without the sewage).
 The bigger the body, the more challenging the crawl.
 My 6-foot-tall husband made it with some extra effort.
-The cave was relatively short, but long enough for us to need flashlights to get through the pitch black.
-Our phone lights worked, but headlamps would have been useful to free our hands up to crawl.
+The cave was relatively short, but long enough that we needed flashlights to get through the pitch-black.
+Our phone lights worked, but headlamps would have been useful to free our hands for crawling.

 There were bugs- mosquitoes and horse flies- which made the kids shriek.
 I wanted to do the Ape Cave Trail with more lava tubes, but it required an advanced reservation, and we arrived after the last tour ended.

 The kids were losing their minds about the horseflies.
-It didn’t help that when my daughter asked, “Why are they chasing me?!” my husband said, “They’re hungry.”
+It didn’t help that when my daughter asked, “Why are they chasing me?!” and my husband replied, “They’re hungry!”

-So, we skipped the one-mile hike to the viewpoint and drove instead.
+We skipped the one-mile hike to the viewpoint and drove instead.
 From here, we got to see the Mount St. Helen’s National Volcanic Monument: Southern Viewpoint from a distance with a little snow on top in August.
 We planned to drive around the north and eastern sides, but they were closed.
-In hindsight, I probably wouldn’t have spent the day driving up there for this view if I had known it would be this far away.
-We wished we could go to Johnston Ridge Observatory which we read comes, “within a stone’s throw of the crater; the view from the observatory is unparalleled.”
+In hindsight, I probably wouldn’t have spent the day driving up to Mt.
+St. Helens for this view this far away.
+We wished we could go to Johnston Ridge Observatory, which we read comes, “within a stone’s throw of the crater; the view from the observatory is unparalleled.”

-It was a windy and windy drive back to Portland (and I was today-years-old when I realized that the word windy can mean twisty or blustery).
-We stopped on the way in Vancouver, WA for some Indian food carry-out, which we ate on our hotel beds while watching Simone Biles win gold with her floor routine in the Paris Olympics.
+It was a windy drive back to Portland (I just realized that the word ‘windy’ can mean twisty or blustery).
+We stopped in Vancouver, WA, for some Indian carry-out, which we ate in our hotel beds while watching Simone Biles win gold in the Paris Olympics.

 Day 8: Fly home!

-Oregon was an incredible state to explore with mountains, desert, ocean, and so much more than what we had time for.
+Oregon was an incredible state to explore, with mountains, deserts, the ocean, and so much more than we had time for.
 The best part, of course, is the time together experiencing something new.
 Let me know if you go and what you’d recommend for our next trip (if I don’t live there by then).